apache/yunikorn-core/README.md

 ![Architecture](docs/images/architecture.png)

-YuniKorn consists of the following components spread over multiple code repositories.
+YuniKorn consists of the following components spread over multiple code repositories, most of the following projects written in GoLang.

 - _Scheduler core_: the brain of the scheduler, which makes placement decisions (Allocate container X on node Y) according to pre configured policies.
 See more in current repo [yunikorn-core](https://github.com/apache/incubator-yunikorn-core).
-  _Scheduler core_ is written in GoLang and implemented in a way to be agnostic to scheduler implementation.
+  _Scheduler core_ is implemented in a way to be agnostic to scheduler implementation.
 - _Scheduler interface_: the common scheduler interface used by shims and the core scheduler.
   Contains the API layer (with GRPC/programming language bindings) which is agnostic to container orchestrator systems like YARN/K8s.
   See more in [yunikorn-scheduler-interface](https://github.com/apache/incubator-yunikorn-scheduler-interface).